 Objective:

-The consultant will work with Ministry of Environment (MoEnv) and TVET Authority and other stakeholders to develop competency standards, its instructional materials, assessment resource books and trainees log books for the occupations mentioned above.
+The consultants will work with Ministry of Environment (MoEnv) and TVET Authority and other stakeholders to develop competency standards, its instructional materials, assessment resource books and trainees log books for the occupations mentioned above.
 The occupational standard and the materials developed should be in accordance with the specifications provided by Maldives Qualification Authority.

 Scope of Services: